 IT ALL STARTED WITH DEPECHE MODE.

 Seven years later, I filmed my first documentary while attending Southern Methodist University.
-It featured a local group of body modification enthusiasts and I captured their story using 500T Fugi film, a Canon Scoopic and my newly purchased Canon XL1.
-Though the process was emotionally grueling for a 19 year old, it helped define my vision as an artist: to create socially challenging, tech-driven content that constantly pushes the envelope.
+It featured a local group of body modification enthusiasts, and I captured their story.
+Though the project was emotionally grueling for a 19-year-old, the process revealed that I felt instinctually comfortable expressing a story in the Visual Medium.

 Transferring to the Intensive Production Sequence at the University of Texas, I continued to hone my skills and started directing.
 My first project was “Let’s Go Arcade,” a short musical set in a hand-made arcade I built with my friends.
-Totally ambitious and crazy, but easily one of the most rewarding films I’ve worked on.
+Ambitious and crazy, but easily one of the most rewarding films I’ve have the pleasure of creating.

-After graduation, I moved to New York to pursue my Masters of Design and Technology at Parsons.
-While the experience was totally different from my background in film, it refined my skill set by pushing me to think in terms of strategy and concept.
-The result?
-A lean, mean process and the knowledge that a pretty picture is nothing without meaning.
+After graduation, I moved to New York and pursued my Masters of Design and Technology at Parsons.
+While the experience was different from my background in film, it refined my skill set by pushing me to think in terms of Design, Strategy, and Concept.

-I currently work as an Assistant Editor in Scripted Television and Film in New York City, continuing to learn more about narrative and storytelling.
-Design wise, I keep my chops up by taking the role as the Creative Director of Death Angeles, a trend clothes apparel line.
-In my free time, you can often see me out at shows checking out bands or with a camera in hand, taking photos of my friends.
-I also produce music in Ableton Live and share my work on Bandcamp.
+I currently work as an Editor / Assistant Editor in Scripted Television and Film in New York City, continuing to learn more about narrative and storytelling.
+Design-wise, I keep my chops up by taking the role of the Creative Director of Death Angeles, a trend clothes apparel line.
+In my free time, I produce music in Ableton Live and share my work on Bandcamp.